 - Development of bone spurs on the vertebrae

 - Advanced nerve damage that leads to intense pain

 - Paralysis if the major nerve roots are involved

 Spinal Stenosis Treatment Options

-If you treat the problem early, the conservative treatments we provide at our convenient Houston location could be all you need.
+If you treat the problem early, the conservative treatments we provide at our convenient Austin location could be all you need.
 We will design a custom treatment plan that includes components like:

 - Chiropractic adjustment that can release pressure on the nerves and realign your vertebrae

 - Muscle manipulation through massage to reduce inflammation that is compressing an area

 - Lumbar traction treatments to gentle stretch apart compressed sections of the spine